AdrienChampion/induction_for_dummies/src/smt/readme.md

 > SMT solvers are basic building blocks for most modern verification tools.
 While studying SMT
 > solvers is particularly rewarding for developing such tools, understanding SMT forces to grasp
 > concepts that are very useful even for high-level users.
-Later posts will rely heavily on SMT
+Later chapters will rely heavily on SMT
 > solvers and readers are encouraged to run and modify examples themselves, or even create new ones.

 \